-Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and log the incident on CPOMS.
+Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out must speak to the DSL and follow our local safeguarding procedures.

-Staff should report any discovery of FGM to a DSL who will contact Slough Children's Services and the police.
+Staff should report any discovery of FGM to a DSL who will contact Slough Children's Services and / or the police.